 These days, dog owners are given an overwhelming array of options, all claiming to be the best dog food on the market.
-Researching through the different brands to find the most affordable, healthy and tasty for your dog can be stressful.
+Researching through the different brands to find the most affordable, healthy, and tasty for your dog can be stressful.
+Luckily there are websites out there that do the work for you and offer dog food reviews, like this one, 5 Best Dog Foods.
 Here are a few things to consider when shopping for kibble.

 Senior dogs hold a special place in our hearts and have different care requirements than young pups.
 Genetics, nutrition and environment all play a big role in how fast your dog ages.